aspose-pdf/Aspose.PDF-Documentation/net/get-started/docker/dotnet6/_index.md

 }
 ```

-1. Replace content in `Dockerfile` with following content:
+1. Replace content in `Dockerfile` with the following content:

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS base